afyqeyzar/calculator_js/README.md

 # calculator_js
-Making an funtioning calculator with guidance from The Odin Project
+Making an functioning calculator with guidance from The Odin Project